stevenhuyn/NBA-2K77/README.md

 We had also found this issue while testing manually, and found that it greatly obstructed the gameplay, as it prevents you from easily reaching the hoop to dunk a ball, an essential part of the core gameplay loop.

-To fix it, we applied a positive jerk (rate of change of acceleration) to the pulling force.
+To fix this, we applied a positive jerk (rate of change of acceleration) to the pulling force.
 More simply, we made the pulling force increase the longer the player has been grappling.
 We set this value low for when grappling onto regular surfaces, but increased it greatly for the hoop specifically.
 This increasing force over time causes the player to "crash" out of orbit and hit the hoop very quickly in most instances.
 Even if they overshoot greatly, most of the time they will only complete a few revolutions before reaching the hoop, so we considered the problem to be solved.

 ## Individual Contributions